bobbydwise1/capstone-react-week3/README.md

 * _Add a skinning feature to change the look of the game._

 * _Add an ability to drag and drop pieces, using libraries that can work with either a mouse or touchscreen._

+* _Refactor the game state to only use a 1-dimensional array to speed up the game._

 * _Refactor for React Native, to create an Andriod app._